forid786/Unofficial-pfSense-packages/README.md

 # Install instructions

-You can enable unoffical repo creating or downloading the file below:
+You can enable unoffical repo running the commands below via SSH depending on your version/architecture:

 AMD64
 pfSense 2.3 amd64: